 Learning Experience 1: The Selfie Project(Quarter 1)

 The selfie project adventure will explore the fundamentals of the United States government, science and writing.
 Learners will analyze how and why the 13 colonies declared independence from Great Britain and the significance of the development of American constitutional democracy.
 In science learners will investigate the properties of matter and how atoms interact in chemical reactions.
 For the Big Project learners will answer the driving questions of Who are you?
 Who do you want to be?
 How do you want to describe yourself?
 Learners will dive deep in self-reflecting and building emotional intelligence by discovering more of who they are.
 They will develop their own constitutional mission statement, declaration of independence and create a photography piece that reflects their purpose and chemical self.
 At the end of the project learners will participate in a virtual photo gallery exhibit.

-Learning Experience 2: TBA (Quarter 2)
+Learning Experience 2: Imagineers (Quarter 2)

-Learning Experience 3: TBA (Quarter 3)
+Learning Experience 3: MyTown (Quarter 3)

-Learning Experience 4: TBA (Quarter 4)
+Learning Experience 4: Me Book (Quarter 4)